Technology · Operations & Throughput

 Why SaaS teams hire us for this

-Three forces compound on saas teams trying to scale document processing: rising operator cost, rising volume, and rising quality expectations.
+Three forces compound on SaaS teams trying to scale document processing: rising operator cost, rising volume, and rising quality expectations.
 Headcount-led growth is no longer mathematically viable; AI-native delivery is the only path that lets quality go up *while* unit cost goes down — provided the operating discipline is in place from day one.

-World Economic Forum's Lighthouse Network data on saas operations shows that the fastest productivity gains come from automating the work between systems, not inside any single system.
+World Economic Forum's Lighthouse Network data on SaaS operations shows that the fastest productivity gains come from automating the work between systems, not inside any single system.
 AI-native delivery sits in that gap.

 Industry context: SaaS metrics live on NDR (net dollar retention), magic number, and CAC payback.
 AI-native delivery into PLG funnels needs to respect SOC 2 + ISO 27001 controls and integrate cleanly with Stripe + HubSpot + Segment.